newscorpaus/webpack-concat-plugin/README.md

 #### outputPath [string]
 if set, will be used as the output directory of the file.

+#### transformSourcePath [function(sourcePath)]
+function to transform sourcePaths in sourcemap. if function is set, will call function with sourcePath as argument and expects a transformed sourcePath as return.

 #### fileName [string] default: [name].js
 if set, will be used as the output fileName